10 questions you should always ask once a month

 Published by

-2 responses to “10 questions you should always ask once a month”
+2 thoughts on “10 questions you should always ask once a month”

 1. I completely agree they apply to management.
 Indeed, with some modifications it applies to anything in life!
 Particularly the general notion that it’s more important to be intentional and thoughtful than to have a plan.